SAP/flake8-tergeo/docs/checks.md

 ## FTP042
-Checks if a class defines a magic method like `__hex__` which is legacy from python2 and is no longer needed
+Checks if a class defines a magic method like `__hex__` which is legacy from python2 and is no longer needed.

 ## FTP043
+Checks if a function starting with `get_` has no return or yield statement.
+Consider to rename the function as the name implies a return value.
-Checks if a function starting with `get_` has at least one return or yield statement.
-The function will be ignored, if it's a stub (e.g. just has a pass statement or only throws an exception)
+A function will be ignored, if it's a stub (e.g. just has a pass statement or only throws an exception)

 ## FTP044
-Checks if an exception is raised from itself, e.g. `raise exc from exc`
+Checks if an exception is raised from itself, e.g. `raise exc from exc`.

 ## FTP045
-Checks if a bad function like `help` or `exit` is called
+Checks if a interactive python function is called
+- `help`
+- `exit`

 ## FTP046
-Checks if an except block only contains a reraise of the caught exception
+Checks if an except block only contains a reraise of the caught exception.
+Remove the try-except as it does not anything.

 ## FTP047
-Checks if a too generic exception (`Exception` and `BaseException`) is raised
+Checks if a too generic exception (`Exception` and `BaseException`) is raised.
+Consider to raise a more concrete exception instead.

 ## FTP048
 Checks if a float is used as a dict key.
-Floats have precision errors, so using them as keys is unreliable and can lead to errors
+Floats have precision errors, so using them as keys is unreliable and can lead to errors.

 ## FTP049
 Checks if a single element unpacking is used (e.g. `(a,) = my_list`).
 It can be simplified to `a = mylist[0]`

 ## FTP050
-Checks if a `print` statement is used
+Checks if a `print` statement is used.

 ## FTP051
-Checks if a `pprint.pprint` statement is used
+Checks if a `pprint.pprint` statement is used.

 ## FTP052
-Checks if a `pprint.pp` statement is used
+Checks if a `pprint.pp` statement is used.

 ## FTP053
-Checks if a `pprint.PrettyPrinter` statement is used
+Checks if a `pprint.PrettyPrinter` statement is used.

 ## FTP054
 Checks if a union type annotation can utilize the new syntax of PEP 604.
 For example, `a: Union[Foo, Bar]` can be rewritten to `a: Foo|bar`.
 This check is only active when at least one of the following conditions is true:
 * running python 3.10+
 * a `from __future__ import annotations` import is present in the module
 * the current code is inside a `typing.TYPE_CHECKING` block

 Also, the check will only consider type annotations (to prevent invalid syntax) if at least one of the following conditions is true:
 * python 3.9 or below is used
 * the code is not inside a `typing.TYPE_CHECKING` block

 ## FTP055
 Checks if an optional type annotations can utilize the new syntax of PEP 604.
 For example, `a: Optional[Foo]` can be rewritten to `a: Foo|None`.
-For more details see `FTP054`
+For more details see `FTP054`.

 ## FTP056
 Checks if a builtin alias in the `typing` module can be rewritten as the builtin itself